-Try not to join several together with an HDMI adapter as that can also introduce problems.
+- Try to avoid joining several cables together with an HDMI adapter, as this can introduce problems such as signal degradation.

-Always check to make sure an HDMI cable works with all of your devices, HDMI switch, HDMI splitter, and content types before installing it permanently.
+- Always check and confirm an HDMI cable is compatible with all your devices, HDMI switch, HDMI splitter, and content types before installing it permanently.

 Our engineers reference specifications such as this https://hdmi.org/spec21sub/ultrahighspeedcable